egregoire23/SupervisedWithR/Principal Components Analysis on Swiss Bank Notes.md

 Principal Components Analysis is a strong machine learning model for both supervised and unsupervised learning.
-In this mini-project, I use PCA to classify genuine verses counterfeit bank notes.
+In this mini-project, I use PCA to classify genuine versus counterfeit bank notes.

 Data Preprocessing: